sokuenryan/StackTack-App/README.md

    git push origin feature/your -feature-name
 7. Create a Pull Request:
    - Go to the origional repo and open a pull request from your branch to the  `main` branch of the origional repository.
    - Include a clear description of the task you chose and a brief description of your changes or feature.
 8. Review and Feedback:
-  - The project maintainer will review your pull request and get back to you shortly.
+9. - The project maintainer will review your pull request and get back to you shortly.
-**Additional Notes:**
+---
+## Issues and Feedback
 - **[Issues](https://github.com/sokuenryan/StackTack-App/issues)**: If you encounter any bugs or have suggestions for improvements, please open an issue in the Issues section of the repository.
 - **Documentation**: Contributions to improve documentation are also welcome!